TeamIngrid/ProjectMem/docs/guides/overview.md

 ![](../../assets/images/dashboard.png)

-Each card on the Dashboard represents an item.
+Each card on the Dashboard represents a category or a subject.
 Let's take a closer look at the information displayed on a single card:

 ![](../../assets/images/guides/overview/dashboard_card.png)

-1. The name of the item and the year it was originated.
-By clicking item name, you will navigate to all the associated events / event log.
+1. The name of the category and the year it was originated.
+By clicking the category name, you will navigate to all the associated records / record log.
-2. The last time an event was added, including the mileage (if applicable).
+2. The last time a record was added, including the mileage (if applicable).
-3. The item's settings.
+3. The category's settings.
 4. The upcoming action that needs to be performed.
 5. A "quick complete" button for the action.
 6. An option to expand the card to see all scheduled actions sorted by upcoming priority.
-7. An option to add an event to the item.
+7. An option to add a record to the category.

 ---